Get your skates on…

-But you don’t have to go Stateside to enjoy a bit of ice magic.
-For the tenth year running The Eden Project’s winter wonderland has fun skate sessions for everyone.
+But you don’t have to go Stateside to enjoy a bit of ice magic, The Eden Project’s winter wonderland has fun skate sessions for everyone.

 From toddlers to young children, absolute beginners of all ages, intermediates and speedy ice pros, skating is the kind of pastime where it doesn’t matter what level you are.
 It’s all about having a go, and maybe honing your skills if you’re not a first-timer.
 But if you’d rather just sit back and watch the thrills and spills, the rink-side cafe serves steamy hot chocolate and festive mulled wine.

-General skate sessions at £6 per person are 40 minutes long and begin on the hour, plus £3 half price sessions on selected days.
+General skate sessions at £7 per adult and £6 per child, they last 40 minutes and begin on the hour.
 Bargain.
 Sadly my kids are all grown up, but for anyone with little people, Eden’s penguin skating aids look ace.
 Ideal for helping young skaters gain confidence on the ice, as long as the user can walk and reach the handle okay, they can waddle round the rink to their hearts content.

 Available to hire for £4, and with engaging names like Polly, Peter and Pip, it’s like being in their very own version of Happy Feet.
 For tinies who don’t fancy whizzing round in circles, there are special non-skating ice-play sessions with fun toys to play with (must be accompanied by an adult) while Sunday Chilly Junior sessions for 6-12 year-olds who can skate already, feature races and games to bring out the smiles.